robbinsr/ETL_3/transforming_household/readme.md

-#DS0001 Directory Explanation
+# Directory Explanation

-In addition to the `README.md` file that you are reading, this directory contains the following files:
+In addition to the `README.md` file that you are reading, this directory contains the following folders:

+- `from Step 2`
+- `to Step 4`

+The processing that is documented here involves:

 - `06724-0001-Data.txt`
 - `robbins_etl_example_06724-0001-Data-Crosswalk-1994.xlsx`
 - `robbins_etl_example_06724-0001-Data-1994.xlsx`
 - `robbins_etl_example_06724-0001-Data-Analysis-1994.accdb`
 - `robbins_etl_example_06724-0001-Data-Analysis-1994.xlsx`
+- all of the above files are at https://github.com/robbinsr/ETL_3/tree/master/transforming_household/to_step_4

 --